 Using Blogs as an Educational Tool

 A blog (short for "web log") is an online collection of personal commentary and links that can pertain to whatever information the writer wishes to focus on.
 For teachers, blogging offers several benefits - from documenting research and teaching approaches to involving students in working collaboratively online, blogs provide an open platform for sharing perspectives and experiences with a global community.
-To examine the use of blogs for educational purposes, I've taken a look at an award winning teacher blog to see just how useful they can be as an educational tool.
+To examine the use of blogs for educational purposes, I've taken a look at an award winning teacher blog to see just how useful they can be as an educational tool.A Closer Look: "Connected Teaching and Learning" Blog

-For the students of Sandvika vgs, technology use in the classroom has become the norm as they access the school-wide wireless network through their individual laptops in a student-centered learning approach.
+Connected Teaching and Learning is an award winning blog created by Ann Michaelsen, an administrator at Sandvika videregående skole, a high school in Norway.
+She has taken to documenting her progress as an educator through the use of her online blog which not only shows viewers her ongoing journey in teaching, but also frequently links many other credible authors if viewers wish to further their understanding in the topics she discusses.
+Michaelsen's posts often use her students as an example of how successful the integration of digital platforms and devices can be in the educational context.For the students of Sandvika vgs, technology use in the classroom has become the norm as they access the school-wide wireless network through their individual laptops in a student-centered learning approach.
 As communities of educators begin to realize the potential of online networks to provide both vast amounts of knowledge for self-directed learners as well as an outlet for creative individual works, the integration of this kind of resource only becomes more crucial.
 When students can instantly access a wealth of relevant information outside of school, why attend school at all if lessons are directed in an outdated, limited fashion?
 The remaining challenge then becomes how can teachers effectively bring technology into the classroom to better their students' learning experiences while still providing them with the fundamental guidance necessary for students to thoughtfully, constructively, and innovatively engage in their own education?

 Some Examples of Michaelsen's Posts..

-#1: "How technology is helping me learn, and why schools are slow in transforming!
+#1: "How technology is helping me learn, and why schools are slow in transforming!"

 In this post, Michaelsen discusses how making technology a part of a school's curriculum can be difficult, as many parents or even local government agencies fail to "see the value of testing computers that differ from the standard they have chosen for their schools".
 It's no surprise that factors such as available funding (from parents or the state) can be limited, and providing students with compatible devices in particular can also be a challenge.
 But in overcoming this obstacle, students and teachers become free to explore education in a variety of new ways.
 Whether students are hand-writing notes on tablets, reading from multiple textbooks using a thin, lightweight device, or delving into new realms of thought by connecting to the web, technology is becoming a far more effective way for students to collaborate, create, and share their work.
 So why are schools so slow in taking on this transformation?
 Michaelsen addresses several factors at play, including the assumed hierarchy of a school, teachers' awareness levels of the impacts of technology, and overarching thoughts about the purpose of schools in relation to students.
 In the end, Michaelsen quotes an article by Richard Wells, a fellow educator and blogger, in saying, "Adapt or lose your students".